-Improved drinking water and sanitation governance remain at the heart of the struggle for sustainable human development, growth and poverty reduction.
-Addressing governance through human rights-based approaches, gender and by improving integrity and transparency, is thus critical.
+Improved drinking water and sanitation governance remain at the heart of the struggle for sustainable human development and poverty reduction.
+It is crucial to address governance through the lenses of gender and human rights-based approaches, and by improving integrity and transparency..

-Furthermore, to achieve effective water and sanitation governance, decision-makers and service providers need to take responsibility for their decisions and services.
-Well-functioning accountability mechanisms can help to clarify the commitments of actors involved in water and sanitation governance and lead to efficient management of fiscal resources.
-They can also help protect water resources and increase control over the actions of public and private stakeholders, while ensuring minimum quality standards.
+Decision-makers and service providers need to take responsibility for their decisions and services.
+Well-functioning accountability mechanisms can clarify the commitments of actors involved in water and sanitation governance and lead to efficient management of fiscal resources.
+Accountability helps protect water resources and increase control over the actions of public and private stakeholders, while ensuring minimum quality standards.

 Most countries have embarked on major reforms of water governance.
-Close to two-thirds of the countries surveyed by UN-Water (2012) have developed integrated water resources management plans, but implementation is limited and uneven.
-The UNDP Water Governance Facility responds to requests from governments for policy advice and support and works proactively to advance water and sanitation governance.
+WGF supports governments with policy advice and works proactively to advance water and sanitation governance.